alvarovitta/Azure-Security/Designing-your-Azure-Security-Policies.md

 | Exclude Scope     | i.e. Resource Group |

-## Procedure: How to create and assign a resource policy
+## Procedure: How to Create and Assign a Resource Policy